 Participants must use all funds provided by the program toward repayment of eligible educational loans, which include all federal, institutional and private loans for law school education, excluding bar exam loans, and pay to his/her lender(s) the additional amount necessary to make the full loan payment each month.

-Loans awarded under this program will be forgiven one year from the date of issuance, provided the participant has remained in qualified employment during that entire year.
-If the participant has not remained in qualified employment for the full year, the portion to which the participant is not entitled will be repayable to the law school.
+Loans awarded under this program will be forgiven one year from the date of issuance, provided the participant has remained eligible for LRAP during that entire year.
+If the participant has not remained eligible for LRAP for the full year, the portion to which the participant is not entitled will be repayable to the law school.

 Coordination with Other Loan Repayment Programs